proto-aiken-13/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:pushpin: **Having Problems?**
 Do not worry!
-You can refer to our [troubleshoot](#issues) guide for common problems.
+You can refer to our [troubleshooting](#issues) guide for common problems.
 ***Confused with some terms?*** You can refer to our [glossary](#glossary) to find out.

 </div>